 Thank you for choosing Natividad for your health care needs.
-It is critically important that we protect our patients, their families, our staff and community while we continue to provide high-quality care at our hospital and clinics.
+It is critically important that we protect our patients, their families and our staff while we continue to provide high-quality care at our hospital and clinics.

 In addition to the above:

-- No visitors will be allowed for suspected or actual COVID-19 patients with the exception of one banded parent for pediatric or NICU patient.
+- No visitors will be allowed for suspected or COVID-19 confirmed patients with the exception of:

 We recommend using FaceTime, Skype or the phone in your room to connect with and update your loved ones who cannot visit during your stay.
-We are unable to accept deliveries of personal belongings, gifts, flowers and food for patients at this time.
+We are unable to accept deliveries of gifts and food for patients at this time.
 Mail is welcome.
-If you have questions or need additional information, please call us at (831) 755-4111.
-For additional information about COVID-19, please visit natividad.com/covid-19.
+If you have questions or need additional information, please call us at (831) 755-4111 or visit natividad.com/covid-19.